laminas/laminas-escaper/doc/book/theory-of-operation.md

 # Theory of Operation

-zend-escaper provides methods for escaping output data, dependent on the context in which the data will be used.
+laminas-escaper provides methods for escaping output data, dependent on the context in which the data will be used.
 Each method is based on peer-reviewed rules and is in compliance with the current OWASP recommendations.